Garner Marsh Ontario Land Tribunal (OLT) November 8, 2024 update

 -- The appellant has disqualified itself from any claim to be sensitive to the wetland qualities and the wildlife that inhabits and uses it.
 They did this by ordering the spraying with pesticides of the crops in the fields adjacent to the wetland certainly resulting in air drift and runoff affecting the wetland.

-The appellent misrepresented the Marsh in its presentation to the HCA with these claims:
+The appellant misrepresented the Marsh in its presentation to the HCA with these claims:

 ”There is no wetland on the property”

 False.
 The Marsh is listed on provincial mapping and has been identified by the HCA as a ‘locally significant wetland’.
-The Urban Hamilton Official Plan states that Natural Heritage System wetlands will be protected.
-Wetlands are defined as “Core Areas” in the Official Plan.
+The Urban Hamilton Official Plan states that Natural Heritage System wetlands will be protected as wetlands are defined as “Core Areas”.
 The Garner Marsh is situated over a Highly Vulnerable Aquifer and groundwater in this area is highly sensitive.

 ”There was only one single American toad calling during amphibian calling surveys”